DPenner1/WritingSystemHistory/README.md

   - **Bopomofo**: Maybe over 10m users?
 Wikipedia says its a method of computer input in Taiwan and Taiwan is around 23m people.
   - **Brahmi**: Seems the Northern/Southern Brahmi distinction is mostly grouping convenience?
-  - **Chinese script styles**: The way I read it, the Wikipedia articles seem to imply these are style variations rather than full-fledged different scripts, so I've chosen to group them together, spitting out the earliest Oracle Bone script.
+  - **Chinese script styles**: The way I read it, the Wikipedia articles seem to imply these are style variations rather than full-fledged different scripts, so I've chosen to group them together, splitting out the earliest Oracle Bone script.
   - **Georgian**: I opted to group this with the Greek family due to greater similarity.
   - **Hentaigana**: Maybe over 10m users?
 Wikipedia says its rare, but Japan is 100m+ people.
   - **Pahawh Hmong**, Mainly derived from Lao but Wikipedia mentions it derives a few letters from Pollard and Fraser.
 Since it's just a few letters, and the diagram would be a mess trying to incoporate that, I didn't.
 Also, unlike the other abugidas, it seems this one's vowel-based.